 Competing on Price With Large Retailers

 One key issue when making a purchase is the price.
-Being a smaller business means you can’t get the same deal that giant superstores get, because they purchase large volumes.
+Being a smaller business means you can’t get the same price as chain stores because they purchase large quantities, therefore securing better pricing.
 You can control the retail price on your end.
 Here’s one example of how to do that.

 You, as a small business owner, can make exceptions, while the large businesses can’t.
-You can cut your price on one item while making your profit on some other.
+You can cut your price on one item while making your profit on another.

 Although large businesses do this on some scale, they can’t do it as quickly as you, and they can’t do it for one customer and not for another.
 They have layers of approvals to go through; you can do it on the fly!